riverwm/river/README.md

 many Wayland protocol extensions, robust Xwayland support, the ability to hot-swap window managers, and more.

+The [river-window-management-v1] protocol and other river protocol extensions are stable.
+We do not break window managers.

 ## Motivation

 Why split the window manager to a separate process?
 I aim to: